 Even on the economic front, the value question becomes more interesting in subcontracted product development.
-If a subcontractor develops a product for a corporate client, at a modest fixed cost, and the client makes a record profit from the product, it in some sense sets up an unfair economy (The vendor will think twice before developing another product for the same client.)
+If a subcontractor develops a product for a corporate client, at a modest fixed cost, and the client makes a record profit from the product, it in some sense sets up an unfair economy.
+(The vendor may think twice before developing another product for the same client.)
 An equitable sharing of value is part of any sound Development Partnership.
 The same principle extends more broadly to all stakeholders that contribute to product development.

 In the old days of system development we found a role called system engineer whose job it was to optimize value.
 System engineers worked with three theories of value; an economic theory, a psychological theory, and a casuistic theory ().
 The economic theory of value harks back to where we started with ROI, NPV and cash flow.
 The psychological theory of value applies to the mental health and contentment, and maybe even passion, of the team.
 And the casuistic theory of value relates to tradition and to “doing the right thing.”
 In its most vulgar form, it may manifest itself as the Scrum Values; we find a more finessed version in The Spirit of the Game.
 Systems engineers previously used parameterized mathematical models to optimize value equations by adjusting coefficients for each of several kinds of value.
 While we are not recommending such a reductionist approach, to informally consider the tradeoffs and to discuss them as a team will likely both leave the team with a greater legacy, and better leave it with a feeling of a job well done at the end of the day.